A traditional south african biltong-making processA traditional south african biltong-making process

 Proper air-drying and temperature control are essential for making biltong.
 You’ll want to hang the meat in a well-ventilated area, away from direct sunlight.
 Ideally, the temperature should be around 25-30°C and the humidity should be low.
 A biltong box can help you achieve the right temperature and humidity levels.

-See also How to make coq au vin from France?
+See also How to make bibimbap from Korea?

 It’s important to note that the length of time you air-dry your biltong will depend on the thickness of the meat and the humidity levels in your area.
 Thicker cuts of meat will take longer to dry, and if the humidity is high, it may take longer as well.
 It’s best to check the meat regularly and adjust the drying time as needed.
 Additionally, if you’re making biltong in a humid climate, you may need to use a dehumidifier to keep the humidity levels low enough for proper drying.